JayH5/alpine-pypy/README.md

 ### Issues when building all versions of PyPy
 * The standard Python package currently in the Alpine package repositories has an issue that prevents PyPy from compiling.
 The `alpine-pypy-build:2-bootstrap` image is based on the [`python:2-alpine`](https://hub.docker.com/_/python/) Docker image which instead builds Python from source.
-* The tk/tcl libraries for Alpine have slightly non-standard names and paths.
-The PyPy script for building the CFFI bindings for tk in the Python standard library have a very simplistic way of looking up library locations.
-We instead patch that script to point to the correct files.
-It's also easy to switch off the compilation of the tk bindings completely by setting the `PYPY_PACKAGE_WITHOUTTK` environment variable to any value.

 ### Issues when building PyPy for Python 3
 * The build process checks for the value of a certain [`confstr`](http://man7.org/linux/man-pages/man3/confstr.3.html): `_CS_GNU_LIBPTHREAD_VERSION`.
 Unfortunately, this is a GNU thing and isn't present in Alpine Linux.
 We replace (`sed`) the `os.confstr()` lookup in the PyPy build process with the value `"NPTL"`, which is used to build OpenJDK on Alpine Linux [here](https://github.com/alpinelinux/aports/blob/master/community/openjdk8/icedtea-hotspot-uclibc-fixes.patch). :-/